 Freshly still got the nod since the size of the meals didn’t justify the increased cost.
 I didn’t feel like I was any more full from Factor 75’s meals over Freshly’s.

 One interesting difference, portions for the protein and sides were generally balanced with Freshly meals.
 Meaning the amount of food for the sides felt appropriate for the amount of protein.
-However, for about half the Factor 75 meals I tried, the sides were significantly smaller than the protein (almost to the point of laughable).
+However, for some Factor meals, the sides were significantly smaller than the protein.

-As of this review, here’s a breakdown meals provided by Freshly and Factor 75.
+As of this review, here’s a breakdown meals provided by Freshly and Factor.

-- Freshly has pasta dishes while Factory 75 doesn’t.
+- Freshly has pasta, steak, and turkey dishes while Factor doesn’t.

-- On the flip side, Factor 75 has breakfast and lamb options which Freshly doesn’t.
+- On the flip side, Factor has breakfast, seafood, and vegetarian options but Freshly doesn’t.

 So while both have similar choices across different proteins, Freshly takes home the trophy because there’s more options to choose from.